 The Group is a part of companies under China Telecommunications Corporation, a company owned by the PRC government, and has significant transactions and business relationships with members of China Telecom Group.

 The principal transactions with China Telecom Group are as follows.
-The majority of these transactions also constitute continuing connected transactions under the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the “Listing Rules”) and have complied with the disclosure requirements under Chapter 14A of the Listing Rules.
-Further details of these continuing connected transactions are disclosed under the paragraph “Connected Transactions” in the report of directors.
+These transactions constitute continuing connected transactions under the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the “Listing Rules”) and the Company has complied with the relevant disclosure requirements under Chapter 14A of the Listing Rules.
+Further details of these continuing connected transactions are disclosed under the paragraph “Connected Transactions” in the Report of Directors.